swanson/swanson.github.com/_posts/2016-08-03-dunning-krugerd-marketing.md

 Got a product for agile development teams?
 Why not just run some LinkedIn ads that target scrum masters at software companies?
 Boom.
 You are welcome for this brilliant insight.

-I think about this stuff periodically but I have no time or explicit permission to actually implement it.
+I think about this stuff periodically but I usually had no time or explicit permission to actually implement it when I was working on client projects.
 But the implementation is straightforward, right?
 Just run the campaign, users sign up, repeat.

 Except this kind of backseat marketing is only surface-level deep.

-For the product I'm running -- [MoraleApp, the no-hassle team morale tracker][morale] -- I now have the opportunity to go do these "quick win" marketing tactics.
+But now, I'm running a product -- [MoraleApp, the no-hassle team morale tracker][morale] -- and I have the opportunity to go do these "quick win" marketing tactics.
 And I immediately started realizing the amount of oversimplification I had been doing and how much hubris I had.

 ---